Banff Ski Resorts: Complete Banff Skiing Guide

 Purchase the SkiBig3 Pass

-SkiBig3 works in conjunction with all three ski resorts within Banff National Park to allow visitors access to everything this winter destination has to offer as well as a wide variety of added value discounts with local partners.
+SkiBig3 works in conjunction with all three ski resorts within Banff National Park to allow visitors access to everything this winter destination has to offer, as well as a wide variety of added value discounts with local partners.
 SkiBig3 Vacation Planning services provides access to Ski & Stay Packages with over 30+ accommodation partners in Banff and Lake Louise.

-The SkiBig3 lift tickets gives you the flexibility to choose where and when you ski each day.
+The SkiBig3 lift tickets give you the flexibility to choose where and when you ski each day.
 The tickets can be used at any of the SkiBig3 resorts and even allow you to ski at one resort in the morning and another in the afternoon.
 (Although, with all the terrain to explore it is better to stick to one resort for the day.)

 The pass is also great as it offers a discount when multiple days are purchased.
 The most common package is the three-day lift ticket pass which can be used over five days.

-For an added experience you can hire a SkiBig3 ski instructor who will give you a guided experience and Private Lessons at each of the three ski resorts in Banff.
+For an added experience you can hire a SkiBig3 ski instructor who will give you a guided experience and private lessons at each of the three ski resorts in Banff.
 They also offer a full-service rental & retail shop on Banff Avenue, The SkiBig3 Adventure Hub.

 Where to Stay in Banff